Post-capitalism: Information technology

-Post-capitalism is said to be possible due to major changes information technology has brought about in recent years.
-It has blurred the edges between work and free time and loosened the relationship between work and wages.
+Post-capitalism is said to be possible due to major changes brought about by information technology in recent years.
+These changes have blurred the boundaries between work and free time and loosened the relationship between work and wages.
 Significantly, information is corroding the market's ability to form prices correctly.
 Information is abundant and information goods are freely replicable.
-Goods such as music, software or databases do have a production cost, but once made can be copied/pasted infinitely.
+Goods such as music, software or databases do have a production cost, but once made can be copied infinitely.
 If the normal price mechanism of capitalism prevails, then the price of any good which has essentially no cost of reproduction will fall towards zero.
-This lack of scarcity is a problem for our models, which try to counter by developing monopolies in the form of giant tech companies to keep information scarce and commercial.
-But many significant commodities in the digital economy is now free and open-source, such as Linux, Firefox, and Wikipedia.
+This lack of scarcity of those things is a problem in those models, which try to counter by developing monopolies in the form of giant tech companies to keep information scarce and commercial.
+But many significant commodities in the digital economy are now free and open-source, such as Linux, Firefox, Wikipedia and Open-source hardware.

+Cognitarism

+In 2025, early theoretical frameworks such as Cognitarism proposed socio-economic systems where artificial cognition itself, rather than human labour, was positioned as the primary driver of value creation.